- 3 slices sourdough

 - Meanwhile, cook the pasta in boiling salted water for 10-12 minutes until al dente.
 Drain and return to the saucepan.

 - Quickly mix the beaten eggs into the hot saucepan with the pasta, stirring vigorously to coat all the strands, then add the mushroom and shallot mix along with the grated Grana Padano.
 Season with lots of black pepper, then serve.

-Try these out and let us know your favourite way to enjoy mushrooms 🙂
+Try these out for in home aged care and let us know your favourite way to enjoy mushrooms 🙂